 Duplin also makes gourmet foods to go along with their wines.
 Their gourmet foods include jellies, dressings, crackers, BBQ sauce, and nuts.
 Impressively enough, Duplin makes fudge, too!

-You can purchase all of these items at the North Myrtle Beach Retail Shop Monday-Saturday from 11Am-8PM.
+You can purchase all of these items at the North Myrtle Beach Retail Shop Monday-Saturday.

 Our Wine Tasting

-By our count, there are 4 beautiful tasting rooms that accommodate around 25 guests.
+By our count, there are four beautiful tasting rooms that accommodate around 25 guests.
 A Basic wine tasting is $5 and allows you to sample 10 wines.
 The Deluxe tasting is $10 and also includes crackers and dip (which is awesome!), a glass of wine afterwards, and you get to keep your glass.
 I definitely recommend the Deluxe tasting.
-Note that the Muscadine wines sampled change every 6 weeks.
-Tastings take place Monday-Saturday from 11AM-7PM.
+Note that the Muscadine wines sampled change every six weeks.

 Jonathan led our wine tasting and it was a blast.
 Blake and I had so much fun!
 Jonathan told stories that kept all of us laughing and we liked almost all of the wines that we sampled: Christmas Eve, Scuppernong Blush Reserve (most antioxidants), Christmas Wine, Frosty Frolic (this year’s Christmas special), Jolly Juice (Sweetzer), Toil and Trouble (Halloween wine), Carlos, Midnight Magnolia, Beaufort Bay, Naughty & Nice, Burgundy, and Pink Magnolia.